cherenkor/react-blog/README.md

-This is a blog created on React.js with Redux, React Router, Axios, Lodash, JsonPlaceholder.
+This is a React.js SPA with CRUD and responsive design, created with Redux, React Router, Axios, Lodash, JsonPlaceholder.

 [Demo](https://cherenkor.github.io/react-blog/)